Flank/flank/docs/building_updating_flank.md

 # Building and Updating Flank
 Ensure that all steps taken for contributing and building Flank have been followed, which are found [here](../README.md)

 ## Building an updated flank
 To build an updated version of flank from source simply run (This assumes you are in the root Flank directory)

-> ./gradlew clean build
+> ./gradlew flankFullRun

-> ./gradlew updateFlank
+The flank full run task, builds a clean Flan, runs all tests and runs the updateFlank gradle task.

 This will create the `Flank.jar` file and place it in `/test_runner/bash`